hard5work/QuizApp/README.md

 After answering a question, review the immediate feedback.
 Proceed to the next question until all questions are answered.
 Upon completing the quiz, view your final score and the option to retake the quiz or exit the app.

-[Provide instructions on how to use the project or its features]